jasikpark/git-for-writers/first-wandering-post.md

 4. Find or create an editor that makes markdown easy to use and easy to share with other people for editing.

 I would honestly really love to find out how to render math server-side reliably so that I can write an extension for commonmark and possibly make a simple extension to pandoc?
 But the important thing is to generate html+css that doesn't rely on javascript client-side for latex layout.

+I would honestly love to just make it so that we can have a useful dialog box that follows you around as it explains how to create your first repo and a bunch of stuff - I really want the usefulness of YNAB documentation and tech-support but for git-for-writers.